swarmstack/swarmstack/README.md

 All of the playbooks below are idempotent and can be re-run as needed when making firewall changes or adding Docker or storage nodes to your clusters.

 After installation for the swarmstack.yml playbook, you'll log into most of the tools as 'admin' and the ADMIN_PASSWORD you've set.
-You can update the ADMIN_PASSWORD later by simply re-running the swarmstack.yml playbook.
-If configuring LDAP, the Grafana and Portainer services will also have their initial 'admin' user with your ADMIN_PASSWORD.
+You can update the ADMIN_PASSWORD later by executing _docker stack rm swarmstack_ (persistent data volumes will be preserved) and then re-running the swarmstack.yml playbook.
+If configuring LDAP, the Grafana and Portainer services will also have their initial 'admin' user set to ADMIN_PASSWORD.

 ---
 ```